wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/routing-requests-based-on-message-content.md

     !!!
 Note
         Make sure to name this **Fault Log** and change its Value/Expression as follows:`fn:concat('Invalid hospital - ', get-property('Hospital'))`

     The default case of the Switch mediator handles the invalid hospital requests that are sent to the request payload.
-This logs the message `Invalid hospital - <Hospital Name>` " for requests that have the invalid hospital name.
+This logs the message (`Invalid hospital - <Hospital Name>`) for requests that have the invalid hospital name.

 12. Drag a **Respond mediator** next to the Log mediator you just added.
 This ensures that there is no further processing of the current message and returns the request message back to the client.